ibm-cloud-docs/power-iaas/global-replication-service.md

 You can do a failover by stopping volume-group with access as true.
 This action provides read access to volumes from the secondary site, that makes the volumes accessible from the secondary site.

-You can start a volume group with primary as `aux` to switch roles, enabling input and output operation for current workloads.
+You can start a volume group with master as `aux` to switch roles, enabling input and output operation for current workloads.

 You can do a failback operation by switching the volume group role back to primary.
 You need to perform the following steps to do a failback operation:
 1. Stop the volume group.